Find a store

 • Don’t hesitate!
 Go straight to your doctor at the first signs of tinnitus or when it’s acute, because the earlier you seek advice from an ENT doctor or an audiologist when you first hear noises in your ear and are treated with a suitable therapy, the better your chances of recovery.

-Other topics
+Other Topics

-Tinnitus – Causes and symptoms
+Tinnitus - Causes and Symptoms

 How can I have my hearing tested?

-VAC, WCB, WSIB, ADP & ODSP accepted.
-Part of the WorkSafeBC Provider Network . * Based on national physician referrals over the tenure of the corporation's Canadian business operations compared to the disclosed referral count of leading competitors. **Hearing evaluations/tests are free for all customers over the age of 50.
-Some conditions and exclusions may apply.
-See clinic for details.
+VAC, WCB, WSIB, WorkSafeBC, ADP & ODSP accepted. †Based on national physician referrals over the tenure of the corporation’s Canadian business operations compared to the disclosed referral count of leading competitors. *Hearing evaluations/tests are free for customers over the age of 18.
+Fees may apply where specific testing for employment purposes, reports, a copy of your results or the completion of an application is required.
+See clinic for full details.

-Find your local clinic
+• Find a clinic